pjotrp/guix-notes/WORKFLOW.md

   --no-container Workflows/test-workflow.cwl Jobs/small.ERR034597.test-workflow.yml
 ```

-Now we are going to run that inside a Guix container this means only
+Now we are going to run the same inside a Guix container.
+This means only
 the items that are dependencies of the tools we specify are included
 in the container.
 Note that we switch on networking to be able to
 fetch data through IPFS: